klesteb/XAS-Collector/README.md

 as Unix like environments without a code rewrite.
 This allows you to write your code once and run it wherever.

-This code is based on a production system that has been running for over 10 years.
-It incorporates the accumulated knowledge of running a distributed system, written in Perl5.

 Installation of this system is fairly straight forward.
-You can install it in the usual Perl fashion or there are build scripts for creating Debian and RedHat install packages.
+You can install it in the usual Perl fashion or there are build scripts for creating Debian and RHEL install packages.
 Please see the included README for details.

+This package provides the modules and procedures to interact with a Message Queue Server.
+It will retrieve messages, parse them and then store them in an appropiate datastore.
+The currently defined datastores are SQLite and Logstash.
+The provided modules can handle alerts and json logging.

 Extended documentation is available at: http://scm.kesteb.us/trac